vedph/cadmus-doc/migration/graph/mappings.md

 Each event usually is connected to a place (`Arezzo`) and a date (`1304`).
 Also, it has a human-friendly description, and a list of related entities, each having a relation type (from another thesaurus), and the ID of the related entity.

+So, here:

-So the first event represents an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
+- the _first event_ represents an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
 The person who was born (Petrarca) is implicit, as this events part is inside a person item, which represents that person.

-The second event represents an event of type death, which took place at Arquà in 1374.
+- the _second event_ represents an event of type death, which took place at Arquà in 1374.
 Again, the person took out of existence by this event is implicit.

 ### Sample Mappings

 We can arrange some basic mappings to project each event from this part into a node, with linked nodes for classification, attributes, and relations.

 These mappings are encoded in a simple JSON document, which can be imported into the index database.
-In Cadmus, mappings are found in the index database; but it's easier to design them in a simple JSON document, to be later imported into it.
+In Cadmus, mappings are found in the index database (in table `node_mapping`); but it's easier to design them in a simple JSON document, to be later imported into it.

 The JSON document is an array of mapping objects.
 Each mapping object has some properties, and optionally any number of children mappings, nested under their `children` property.

 Here is a quick recap of mappings for the first event, reading the file from top to bottom:

-(1) the first mapping matches any event of type `person.birth` (see its `source` property: this is the JMES path).
+👉 (1) the first mapping matches any event of type `person.birth` (see its `source` property: this is the JMES path).
 Its output is just a metadatum, which will be consumed by its children mappings.
 This has key `eid-sid` and is built from a template, collecting the part ID and the event's EID.
 So, all the children of this mapping start with their source located at the birth event.

 ```json
 {